BarbyKelly/project-5/README.md

   - Product card appears too wide on tablet screens (around 767px and below)
   - Project is mobile-first.
 Media Queries were primarily written using max-width, which caused slight layout issues
   - Due to time constraints, CSS was not fully adjusted suit background image on all pages

+- **404 Page Styling**
+  - No background-color box
+  - Button green (success) instead of blue to match website.

 [Back to Bugs](#bugs)